 Sushi is often as artful as it is appetizing and in Orlando there are no shortage of options.
 Not surprisingly, some of the city's best venues come in the form of restaurants that hide in plain sight, tucked into some or other shopping center awaiting discovery.
 Some are exceedingly local, as frequented by take-out customers as dine-in, others are superb for date night – whether casual or fancy.
-Topping our list: Chef Henry Moso's Kabooki Sushi, which sits in one of those aforementioned strip malls, though the cosmoplitan atmosphere you'll find inside is world's away.
+Still prominent on our list: Kabooki Sushi, which sits in one of those aforementioned strip malls, though the cosmopolitan atmosphere you'll find inside is world's away.
 Other such gems, some more upscale than others, include East Orlando's Fujiyama, Winter Park's Umi and – for food truck aficionados – Sushi Seoul on the Roll.
 The tony Dr. Phillips neighborhood contributes here, as well, with well-known favorite Dragonfly Robata Grill (bring your boss, your date, your grandmother) and Mount Dora's viral video sensation, WAVE has so much fun with its menu, you'll want to bring extra people to try all its epic and Instagrammable delights.

 Not far from the bustle of UCF, Fujiyama does brisk business.
 An impressive selection of traditional and specialty rolls whizz past full tables, prompting diners to question whether they should have ordered differently.
 No worries, though, with reasonable lunch and happy hour specials – they can just come back and try something new next time.
 Fujiyama is not just with frugal students.
 It's actually a cozy little find for families, couples, anyone, really – and with tender and generous cuts of fish (and plenty of other Japanese fare for the "cooked food only" set), you may find yourself wandering in more and more often.